George Perles: Motor City Bowl

 In 1995, Perles and former Michigan State University Sports Information Director, Ken Hoffman, founded and initiated the Motor City Bowl, a collegiate football bowl game in Detroit.
 In 2007, the Motor City Bowl enjoyed a record crowd of more than 63,000 people in its 11th game with Perles as chief executive officer and Hoffman as executive director.

 MSU Board of Trustees

 In November 2006, Perles was elected as a Democrat to the Board of Trustees of Michigan State University.
 He began serving an eight-year term on January 1, 2007.

-In May 2007, the MSU Board of Trustees voted to name the plaza adjacent to the Duffy Daugherty Football Building the George J. Perles and Sally A. Perles Plaza.
+In May 2007, MSU's board of trustees voted to name the plaza adjacent to the Duffy Daugherty Football Building the George J. Perles and Sally A. Perles Plaza.
 In November 2014, Perles was re-elected to the board of trustees of Michigan State University.
 His second eight-year term began on January 1, 2015.
 He announced his resignation effectively immediately on November 29, 2018, citing health concerns.